 Grab a chair for these hip pain exercises and let’s reduce the inflammation you are experiencing in your hips.

-There are many factors that contribute to hip pain.
+There are many other factors that contribute to hip pain.
 Some of the major ones include:

--Bursitis, which is when inflamed sacs of liquid form between the bones
+-Bursitis, which as mentioned above is when inflamed sacs of liquid form between the bones

 As you progress through these hip pain exercises, any moves that cause more than mild discomfort should not be repeated.
 It will only inflame the area more.